A NEW Method to Learn Russian!

 MasterRussian.com is a particularly good site with lots of information but it really doesn't provide a 'step-by-step' path for a learner to follow and progress from absolute beginner to advanced.

 The forum at MasterRussian.com is quite good and you can get a lot of help there from native Russian speakers.
 Several of the groups on Facebook for learning Russian are also good, and the members there are also very, very helpful.

 That still leaves the problem of finding a real 'step-by-step' program for learning Russian.
 How about the various programs for learning Russian?

 The BEST programs for learning Russian

 Again, I've yet to find a program for learning Russian that 'has it all'.
 Each program has its 'pluses and minuses', so using a variety of them does provide more of what you need, but that still leaves the student 'struggling for direction' and wondering what to learn next.

 Our goal is to remove that burden from the learner.
-We want to provide a full range of options and choices, but we want the path to be very, very clear and easy to follow.
+We aim to provide a full range of options and choices, but with a path that is very, very clear and easy to follow.
 As easy as clicking 'next', 'next', 'next', until you're finished and know Russian well.

 I think many of the programs like "In-Flight Russian", "Learn Russian in Your Car", Berlitz "Earworms" and others are really quite poor.
 I used the "Living Language" series for a while, and it was helpful but had many faults.
 For example, it gave a list of "100 most commonly used words" and gave 3 sample sentences for each.
 Nice idea, but the vocabulary used in the examples totalled more than 1000 words!
 The examples must also be limited to only those 100 words.

-Other well known programs like Pimsleur Russian and Michel Thomas are useful and have several good features, but again they are far, far from a complete program in learning Russian.
+Other well known programs like Pimsleur Russian and Michel Thomas are useful and have several good features, but again they are far from a complete program in learning Russian.